cosmos/cosmos-sdk/docs/core/upgrade.md

 ## Adding New Modules During Upgrades

 You can introduce entirely new modules to the application during an upgrade.
-New modules are recognized because their consensus version in the `fromVM` `VersionMap` is 0.
+New modules are recognized because they have not yet been registered in `x/upgrade`'s `VersionMap` store.
 In this case, `RunMigrations` calls the `InitGenesis` function from the corresponding module to set up its initial state.

 ## Overwriting Genesis Functions